-Argument Description string A string containing a valid time (such as 8 AM or 10:25) that you want returned as a time datatype.
-Only the hour is required; you do not have to include the minutes, seconds, or microseconds of the time or AM or PM.
-The default value for minutes and seconds is 00 and for microseconds is 000000.
-Am or PM is determined automatically.
+A -toin A string containing a valid time (such as a want returned as a time datatype.
+Only the not have to include the minutes, seconds, time or AM or PM.
+The default value for m and for microseconds is 000000.
+AM or PM automatically. hour is required; you do or microseconds of the inutes and seconds is 00